Santa Maria del Popolo, San Luigi dei Francesi and the Sant’Agostino

 | Cerasi Chapel

-For some high-quality images of the paintings in this chapel click here.
+For some high-quality images of the paintings in this chapel click here or Wikipedia.
 A fairly recent monography with good illustrations is C. Puglisi’s ‘Caravaggio’, London 1998.
 The latest biography, from 2010 (original), is definitely worth the expense: Andrew Graham-Dixon, ‘Caravaggio: A Life Sacred and Profane’, W.W.Norton, 2011.
 There is also a comic book about Caravaggio made by Milo Manara.
 In the English translation titled as: ‘Caravaggio Volume one The Palette and the Sword With dows and palette’

 Caravaggio Volume one The Palette and the Sword